whatwedo/CrudBundle/docs/ajax.md

 # Ajax

-You can change input fields live while editing with crudbundle
+You can change input fields live while editing with crudbundle.

 ## Javascript
-add the `ajax.js` to your template
+Add the `ajax.js` file to your template:
 ```
 {% javascripts
     '@whatwedoCrudBundle/Resources/public/js/ajax.js'